gee-community/ee-tensorflow-notebooks/CONTRIBUTING.md

 # Contributing

+This is a community driven repository to provide examples using TensorFlow with Earth Engine.
 Contributions are welcome and encouraged for this community driven repository.
 All credit will be given to contributors work.

-This is

 There are many ways one may contribute: